The infinitely many genes model with horizontal gene transfer: Proofs of Theorems --

 \begin{proof}[Proof of Theorem~\ref{T2} using the AGTG] First we note that $A^{(1)} = G^{(1)}$ and $D^{(2)} = \tfrac 12 (|(\mathcal G_1^{(1)} \cup\mathcal G_1^{(2)}) \setminus \mathcal G^{(1)}| + |(\mathcal G_1^{(1)} \cup \mathcal G_1^{(2)}) \setminus \mathcal G^{(2)}|)$ such that

 and it suffices to compute $\mathbb E[G^{(n)}]$ in the proof.
 We will abuse notation and write $dx$ and $dy$ for \emph{infinitely small} portions of the genome.
-In order to compute $\mathbb E[G^{(n)}]$, the idea is to write $\mathcal G^{(n)} := (\sum_{i=1}^n \mathcal G_i)\wedge 1)$ and
+In order to compute $\mathbb E[G^{(n)}]$, the idea is to write $\mathcal G^{(n)} := (\sum_{i=1}^n \mathcal G_i)\wedge 1$ and

-such that we have to compute the expected length of $\mathcal A^n$, the AGTG for a single gene, which we denote by $L(\mathcal A^n)$.
-Recall from the proof of Lemma~\ref{l:length} that $L(\mathcal A^n)/2$ has the same distribution as the hitting time $T$ of~0 of a birth-death process $(Z_t)_{t\geq 0}$ with birth rate $\lambda_i = \gamma$ and death rate $\mu_i =i+\rho-1$.
-Now, it is well known (see e.g.\ \citealp{KarlinTaylor1975}) that
+such that we have to compute the expected length of $\mathcal A_n$, the AGTG for a single gene, which we denote by $L(\mathcal A_n)$.
+Therefore consider the birth and death process $(Z_t)_{t\geq 0}$ with birth rate $\lambda_i = \gamma$ and death rate $\mu_i =i+\rho-1$.
+Recall that the hitting time $T$, when this birth and death process hits zero has the same distribution as $L(\mathcal A_n)/2$, see proof of Lemma~\ref{l:length}.
+Now, it is well known (see e.g.\ \citealp[chapt.
+4.7]{KarlinTaylor1975}) that

 where

 Combining~\eqref{eq:431} and~\eqref{eq:432} yields

 According to \eqref{eq:429}, $\mathbb E[A^{(n)}]$ is readily obtained and the expected number of differences is given using~\eqref{eq:912} by